Rehearsal Venue / Times

 Saturday 10.00-12.00 noon, St Michael's Church Hall, William Street, Helensburgh, Argyll & Bute

 The orchestra is for all orchestral instruments, all abilities and all ages from primary school to pensioners - all that is needed is one year's playing experience, an instrument, music stand and a willingness to play music and enjoy yourself!
 We play a wide range of music from classical to modern with public performances at various times throughout the year, especially at Christmas.
 We're really in need of string players, oboes and bassoons at present - and we'd like additional adult members.
 We don't hold auditions - everyone is always welcome.

-The MCO has performed regularly and with critical acclaim to audiences in Edinburgh and many parts of Scotland for almost 30 years.
+The MCO has performed regularly and with critical acclaim to audiences in Edinburgh and many parts of Scotland for since 1972

 Nicolson Square Church, Tuesdays, 7 - 10